02 Jan Immigration health surcharge will increase from £200 to £400 per year on 8 January 2019

 The applicants who are making immigration application online or through a premium service centre, have to pay the IHS as part of the application or when booking an appointment.

 If application is made by post, healthcare surcharge is paid online before the application is sent (the IHS reference number must be indicated in the application form).

 - £150 per year for a student or Tier 5 (Youth Mobility Scheme) visa, eg £300 for a 2-year visa

 - £200 per year for all other visa and immigration applications, eg £1,000 for a 5-year visa

 - Dependants usually need to pay the same amount as the main applicants

 Only half of the yearly amount should be paid if the application includes part of a year that is less than 6 months.
 The migrant will have to pay for a whole year if the application includes part of a year that is more than 6 months.

 Contact Our Immigration Team

-For expert advice regarding any aspect of the UK visa category, or for expert assistance preparing a UK visa application, contact our immigration team on 0203 384 3075 or complete our enquiry form below.
+For expert advice regarding any aspect of the UK visa category, or for expert assistance preparing a UK visa application, contact our immigration team on 0203 384 3075 or contact us here.